 We developed this submission to reflect the changing business and external landscape, which has evolved dramatically since our original RIIO-T2 Non-Operational IT & T investment plan.
-SSEN Transmission has gone through extensive internal change since the start of RIIO-T2; furthermore, the changing external environment and Net Zero commitments have placed additional demands on our business.
+SSEN Transmission has gone through extensive internal change since the start of RIIO-T2.
+Furthermore, the changing external environment (e.g., ASTI, Pathway to 2030) and Net Zero commitments have placed additional demands on our business.
 These changes are articulated in section 4.2 below.